llamborn/CMSC_204/Project_01/README.md

 ## Project 1: Password Checker

 Write a Java program that will check for valid passwords.
 The following rules must be followed to create a valid password:
+Write a Java program that will check for valid passwords.
+The following rules must be followed to create a valid password:
 - At least 6 characters long
 - 10 or more characters is a strong password, between 6 and 9 characters is a weak (but acceptable) password.
-- At least 1 numeric character.
-- At least 1 uppercase alphabetic character.
-- At least 1 lowercase alphabetic character.
-- At least 1 special character.
+- Each of the following: a numeric, uppercase, lowercase, and special character.
 - No more than 2 of the same character in a sequence.

-Create a design document with pseudocode/algorithm, and screenshots.
+Create a document showing test runs of the program.
 A Graphical User Interface (GUI) and JUnit Test is provided.

 ### Concepts Covered:
 - ArrayList